Chancellor’s Doctoral Incentive Program

 I am in a professional doctoral degree program, such as an EdD or PsyD, or I am in an online doctoral program.
 Can I apply?

 It depends.
 Most of these programs will not be eligible.
 As the CDIP website states, “Applicants in a professional doctoral and/or online program may apply to the CDIP only if they plan to pursue a tenure-track instructional faculty position and their doctoral program's mission explicitly includes preparation and training of future university faculty members.
 Evidence of the latter must be provided by applicant.”
 What we ask is that you closely read the website of your doctoral program to see if they state preparation/training of future faculty members as part of their mission.
-If you are enrolled in one of these programs, reach out to campus coordinator Heidi Schumacher at Heidi.Schumacher@csun.edu.
+If you are enrolled in one of these programs, reach out to our office at gradcenter@csun.edu.
 Send her the language you think helps to make the case for your program (with links to their website).
 She will help you vet the program or will ask the Chancellor’s Office to approve if necessary.
 Even if approved by the CO, we recommend you have a letter writer from that program directly write about the program’s track record in preparing future tenure-track faculty.

 I am enrolled in CSUN’s EdD program.
 Can I apply?